5 Ways To Decorate With Mercury Glass

 For a romantic table right out of a fairytale wedding, combine antique silver pillar holders and ribbed votive holders with blooming bouquets of pink and white roses.
 Alternate the mercury glass pillar and votive holders with tall floral arrangements accented with crystal garlands on soft pink fabrics for an amorous setting for a vintage wedding.

-To create a stunning, old-world centerpiece for a classic wedding, fill antique brown bowls with anemones, clematis, geranium leaves, scabiosa, viburnum berries, lisianthus, and sweet peas.
+To create a stunning, old-world centerpiece for a classic wedding, fill antique silver bowls with anemones, clematis, geranium leaves, scabiosa, viburnum berries, lisianthus, and sweet peas.

 2. As Delicate Table Accents